 Watch this conversation between UMMA Director Tina Olsen and artist Njideka Akunyili Crosby, 2017 MacArthur Genius Grant recipient.
 The conversation was part of the Penny Stamps Lecture Series.

-From the U-M Institute for the Humanities, House Calls are virtual studio visits with michigan artists.
-Ep 2 features Sajeev Visweswaran, a regular facilitator of UMMA's Family Art Studio events.
+From the Detroit Institute of Arts, their Artist Demonstration series features Sajeev Visweswaran, a regular facilitator of UMMA's Family Art Studio events.